aspnetboilerplate/aspnetboilerplate/doc/WebSite/Introduction.md

 Service](/Pages/Documents/Application-Services) method.
 An application service, in DDD, is directly used by the presentation layer to perform the **use cases** of the application.
-Think of **UpdateTask** as a method that is called by javascript via AJAX.
+Think of **UpdateTask** as a method that is called by JavaScript via AJAX.

 Let's see some of ABP's benefits here: